 This involves matching your real leads to the exact campaign, ad set or ad that created them.

 To calculate ROI for a company with both online and offline conversions, you need an analytics tool that enables closed-loop marketing.

-A closed-loop marketing analytics tool like Ruler Analytics connects your marketing analytics to the sales team’s CRM, allowing you to access details about customer behaviours across the entire buyer’s journey.
+A closed-loop marketing attribution tool like Ruler connects your marketing analytics to the sales team’s CRM, allowing you to access details about customer behaviours across the entire buyer’s journey.

 Here’s how it works: